tornede/py_experimenter/README.md

 - `provider`: Either `sqlite` or `mysql`.
 In case of `mysql` an additional [database configuration file](#database-configuration-file) has to be created.
 - `database`: The name of the database.
 - `table`: The name of the table to write the experiment information into.
 - `keyfields`: The columns of the table that will define the execution of the experiments.
 Optionally, the field types can be attached.
+For each keyfield, an additional entry to the config file with the same name has to be added, which defines the domain of the keyfield.
 - `resultfields`: The columns of the table that will store the results of the execution of the experiments.
 Optionally, the field types can be attached.
 - `resultfields.timestamps`: Boolean defining if additional timestamp columns are needed for each resultfield.

 Both keyfields and resultfields can have further annotations for the data type.
 This is done by attaching `:<TYPE>` to the according fields.
 If no data type is explicitly specified, `VARCHAR(255)` is used.

-Keyfields of the experiment configuration, that don't have to be explicitly defined in the list of keyfields, are:
+Keyfields of the experiment configuration, that do not have to be explicitly defined in the list of keyfields, are:
 - `cpu.max (int)`: The maximum number of CPUs allowed for each experiment execution.

 Additionally, the user can define which values the keyfields can take on.
-Usually this is done with a comma separated list of strings or numbers, like `kernel` can be any of the four given values: `linear`, `poly`, `rbf`, or `sigmoid`.
-Not that strings are not allowed to contain any quotation marks, nor whitespace.
+Usually this is done with a comma separated list of strings or numbers.
+In the example above, the key field `kernel` can be any of the four given values: `linear`, `poly`, `rbf`, or `sigmoid`.
+Note that strings are neither allowed to contain any quotation marks nor whitespace.

-As this is a tedious task especially for a list of integers, there is the option to define the start and the end of the list, together with the step size in the form: `start:end:stepsize`.
-In the example, `seed` is meant to be `2, 4, 6, 8, 10`, but instead of the explicit list `2:10:2` is given.
+As this manual definition can be a tedious task, especially for a list of integers, there is the option to define the start and the end of the list, together with the step size in the form: `start:end:stepsize`.
+In the example above, `seed` is meant to be `2, 4, 6, 8, 10`, but instead of the explicit list `2:10:2` is given.

-Optionally, custom configurations can be defined under the `CUSTOM` section, which will be ignored when creating or filling the database, but can provide fixed parameters for the actual execution of experiments, like a path to some folder in which the data lays.
+Optionally, custom configurations can be defined under the `CUSTOM` section, which will be ignored when creating or filling the database, but can provide fixed parameters for the actual execution of experiments.
+A common example is the path to some folder in which the data is located.

 ----

 ## Database Configuration File
-When working with `MySQL` an additional database configuration file is needed, containing the credentials to the database:
+When working with `MySQL` as a database provider, an additional database configuration file is needed, containing the credentials for accessing the database:
 ```
 [CREDENTIALS]
 host = <host>